Bloom County: Publication history and production

-Breathed's hand-printed signature on his strips was usually presented in mirror image, i.e. right to left.

 Breathed's award of the Pulitzer Prize in editorial cartooning in 1987 for Bloom County was controversial.
 Because the cartoon appeared on the comics page, and not on the editorial page, the win was disapproved of by many members of Association of American Editorial Cartoonists.

 Breathed cited the controversy over the release of Go Set a Watchman as the factor that led him to resume Bloom County.